intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-generate-alto-ids.md

 Identifier               | intranda_step_generate_alto_ids
 Repository               | [https://github.com/intranda/goobi-plugin-step-generate-alto-ids](https://github.com/intranda/goobi-plugin-step-generate-alto-ids)
 Licence              | GPL 2.0 or newer
-Last change    | 15.08.2024 17:56:08
+Last change    | 07.09.2024 14:15:03

 ## Introduction
-This documentation explains the plugin for generating ALTO IDs.
+This documentation explains the plugin for generating missing ALTO IDs.
+This is required for the ALTO editor to work properly.
+Some external OCR tools don't provide these ALTO IDs.
+This plugin can then be used to generate them afterwards.

 ## Installation
 To be able to use the plugin, the following files must be installed: